|

 -

-Brook Inn is a really nice place that is within an hour
+Mountain Club on Loon is a really nice place that is within

-of all the great rivers, streams and ponds in the north country.
+an hour of all the great rivers, streams and ponds in the White

-We often stay there when fishing the Connecticut River near
+Mountains.
+We often stay there when fishing the Pemigewasset

 -